Procedures for Resolution of Complaints Against Students

 The limited bases for appeal are as follows:

 - To consider new evidence unavailable during the original hearing or investigation that could substantially impact the original finding and sanctions.
 This new evidence and its potential impact must be included.

 - A procedural error occurred that adversely impacted the outcome of the hearing.
 Such a deviation would be of substantial impact on the fairness and/or outcome.

 - The sanction(s) imposed beyond the minimum consequences established by the College are excessive for the designated violation and the cumulative history of the respondent.

-The Vice President for Student Affairs shall consider the merits of an appeal only on the basis of the three grounds for appeal and supporting information provided in the written request and the record of the original hearing.
-The Vice President for Student Affairs will communicate the result of the appeal to the participants within 15 calendar days of having received the appeal.
+The Vice President for Academic Affairs shall consider the merits of an appeal only on the basis of the three grounds for appeal and supporting information provided in the written request and the record of the original hearing.
+The Vice President for Academic Affairs will communicate the result of the appeal to the participants within 15 calendar days of having received the appeal.

 In violation findings of responsibility regarding a sexual misconduct are maintained as part of the student’s portfolio that is stored in the Student Affairs office.
 Cases involving suspension or expulsion will become a permanent part of the student’s portfolio.
 The portfolio will be maintained in the file for no fewer than seven years after the student departs from the College.

 Medical and law schools and some governmental agencies may require disclosure by the College of any student conduct findings.
 Students who transfer to other schools or participate in off-campus study programs may also be required to provide such information.